Best Motability hybrid cars 2020

 Thankfully for those who want to keep their running costs and environmental impact low, a number of hybrid models are offered on the scheme.
 We’ve rounded up the best choices, many of which offer great practicality and larger boots suitable for carrying a wheelchair or other equipment.
 All prices mentioned below take the Enhanced Rate of the Mobility Component of Personal Independence Payment (ERMC PIP) into account – but these advance payments may vary if you receive one of the other allowances used on the scheme.

 If you live in an urban area and do most of your motoring over shorter distances, one of the plug-in hybrid options featured below is worth a look; if longer journeys are more common, it may be worth looking at a traditional hybrid.

-The Kia Niro is available on Motability as of March 2020 with either no advance payment in entry-level from, or in higher spec with a payment of £999.
+The Kia Niro is available on Motability as of October 2020, with advance payments starting at £199 in entry-level from.
 Using the same 1.6-litre petrol-electric drivetrain, but in a larger and more practical SUV body, the Niro offers a balance of economy, performance and practicality.
 There’s also a plug-in hybrid version, as featured below.